sveltejs/eslint-plugin-svelte/docs/rules/block-lang.md

 }
 ```

+- `enforceScriptPresent` ...
+Whether to enforce the presence of a `<script>` block with one of the given languages.
+This may be useful as for example TypeScript checks some uses of a component if it is defined as being TypeScript.
+Default `false`.
+- `enforceStylePresent` ...
+Whether to enforce the presence of a `<style>` block with one of the given languages.
+Default `false`.
 - `script` ...
 A list of languages allowed for the `<script>` block.
 If `null` is included, no `lang` attribute is also allowed.
 A plain string or `null` can be used instead of one-item array.
 Default `null`.
 - `style` ...
 A list of languages allowed for the `<style>` block.
 If `null` is included, no `lang` attribute is also allowed.
 A plain string or `null` can be used instead of one-item array.
 Default `null`.